wp-plugins/scouttroop/readme.txt

 3. Assign scouts to patrols.
 4. Assign rank to scouts.
 5. Assign scouts to leadership positions.
+6. Scouts by rank grid

 == Changelog ==
+1.2.1 Cleanup of tables

 1.2 Ordered admin screens by display_name

 1.1 Updated Scout by Rank table, Removed reference to empty image